Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are in groups of 2 to 10 on stalks that sprout from the leaf axils.
-Each bell-shaped flower is ½ to 1 inch long and pale yellowish green with 6 short, slightly flaring lobes.
-The flowers are usually hidden under the leaves and may go unseen.
+[photo of flowers] 2 to 10 hanging, stalked flowers arising from most leaf axils.
+Each bell-shaped flower is ½ to 1 inch long and pale yellowish green with 6 short, flaring lobes.
+Stamens and styles are hidden inside the tube.
+The flowers are typically hidden under the leaves and may go unseen.

 [photo of leaves] Leaves are oval, toothless and hairless, 2 to 6 inches long and up to 3 inches wide with a pointed tip.
 The base of the leaf clasps the stem.
 Each leaf has several prominent parallel veins.
-The plant does not grow upright, but arcs as if top-heavy, and the hairless stem zig-zags some between the alternately attached leaves.
+The stem is unbranched, hairless, erect in the lower plant and arching as if top-heavy, and zig-zags some between the alternately attached leaves.

-[photo of fruit] Each flower is replaced by a ¼ inch berry that ripens from green to blue-black in late summer.
+[photo of fruit] Fruit is a ¼ inch round berry that ripens from green to blue-black in late summer.

 Notes: